-STATE OF ) COUNTY OF )
+STATE OF)

-I, , a Notary Public in and for the county and state aforesaid, CERTIFY that , and , who (is)(are) personally known to me to be the same person(s) whose name(s) (is)(are) subscribed to the foregoing instrument appeared before me this day in person and acknowledged that (he)(she)(they) signed, sealed and delivered this instrument as (his)(her)(their) free and voluntary act for the uses and purposes therein set forth.
+COUNTY OF) 55

-Given under my hand and notarial seal, this day of , ,
+CERTIFY that personally known to me to liferegoing instrument appearance. , a Notary Public in and for the county and state aforesaid,, and, who (is)(are) oe the same person(s) whose name(s) (is)(are) subscribed to the ared before me this day in person and acknowledged that d and delivered this instrument as (his)(her)(their) free and voluntary is therein set forth.

-Notary Public
+Given under my hand and notarial seal, this day of,

-My commission expires .
+Notary Public My commission expires